arsartyom/CollectionChallenges/README.md

-Hello,    here are a couple of challenges on Stacks
+Hello,    here are a couple of challenges on Collections
 # Stacks
 #### Challenge 1: Reverse an Array
 Create a function that prints the contents of an array in reversed order.